maxxiimo/the-front-end-manifesto/mobile-foundation.md

 ### II.
 Responsive Web Design

 User agent stiffing is awesome, but what about in projects where it's overkill?
-Couldn't we use CSS3 to serve up different styles to different devices?
+Couldn't we use stylesheets to control what and how different devices get to see our website?
 The answer is yes, and it's called Responsive Web Design.
-Ethan Marcotte is widely credited for coining the term "Responsive Web Design" in his 2010 article "[Responsive Web Design][Responsive]".
+Ethan Marcotte is widely credited for coining the term "Responsive Web Design" in his 2010 article "[Responsive Web Design][RWD]".

-We're not to focus too much on defining what responsive is, but in a nutshell:
+We're not going to focus too much on defining what responsive is, but in a nutshell:

 >
 - [][]